WilliamMarti/CCNA/CCNA/Wireless/Wireless Security.md

 	- SAE (Simultaneous Authentication of Equals) protects the four-way handshake when using personal mode authentication.
 	- Forward Secrecy prevents data from being decrypted after its been transmitted

+DHCP Option 43 can be used to tell APs the IP address of their WLC

+WLC **port** are the physical ports that cables connect to

+WLC Interfaces are  the logical interfaces within the WLC(SVI on a switch)

+**Service Port**  - Dedicated management port.
+Used for out-of-band management.
+Most connect to switch access port, only supports one vlan.
+Used to connect while WLC is booting/system recovery

+**Distribution Port** - Standard network port to connect to the "distribution network".
+Usually a trunk.
+Can be a LAG

+**Console** - Standard RJ45 or USB Console port

+**Redundancy Port** - Used or USB console port

+##### WLC Interfaces

+**Management** - Management traffic such as telnet/SSH/HTTPS/RADIUS/CAPWAP tunnel are also formed to/from the management interface.

+**Redundancy Management** - Where 2 WLCs are connected by RP ports one is "active" and the other is "standby".
+These interfaces can be used to manage the "standby" WLC

+**Virtual Interfaces** - Used when communicating with wireless clients to relay DHCP requests, perform client web authentication

+**Service Port Interfaces** - If service port is used.
+This interface is bound to it and used for out-of-band management

+**Dynamic Interface**  - Interfaces used to map a WLAN to a VLAN.
+For example traffic from the internal WLAN will be sent to the wired network from the WLCs "Internal" dynamic Interface

+**Web Authentication** - After client gets an IP and tries to access a web page, they will have to enter a username/password

+**Web Passthrough** - Similar to above, but no username/password are required.
+Warning of statement is displayed and the client has to agree to gain access to the Internet

+**Conditional** and **Splash Page**  - web redirect options are similar but additional require 802.1x L2 auth

+**CPU ACLS** - Are used to limit traffic to the CPU of the WLC, such as telnet/SSH/HTTPS traffic to management NETO data plane traffic

+WLC QOS:
+- Platinum (Voice)
+- Gold (Gold)
+- Silver (Silver)
+- Bronze (Bronze)

+WLC *passwords* can be in ASCII or HEX

+ASII must be at least 8 characters long